-Your API requests to PayMongo API must be authenticated using your account's API keys.
-An authentication error will be returned if the API key is not provided or invalid.
+Your API requests to the PayMongo API must be authenticated using your account's API keys.
+An authentication error will be returned if the API key is not provided or is invalid.

-Every PayMongo account is provided with API keys for testing to try out PayMongo API and for running live requests.
+Every PayMongo account is provided with two API keys, one for testing so you can try out the PayMongo API while waiting for your account to be activated, and another set of keys for running live requests.
 Your API keys are available on the

-To test our API, you can send API requests in test mode.
+To test the PayMongo API, you can send API requests in test mode.
 This means all requests will not process actual payments.
 The test and live modes function almost the same with a few differences:

 - In test mode, payments are not actually processed by our payment processing providers, and only our test sample data can be used.